 What is a Gift?

-- The term “gift” shall mean anything of more than nominal value given to a public official in any form including, but not limited to, money, service, loan, travel, lodging, meals, refreshments, entertainment, discount, forbearance or promise, having a monetary value [Legislative Law §1-c(j)].
+- The term “gift” shall mean anything of more than nominal value given to a public official in any form including, but not limited to, money, service, loan, travel, lodging, meals, refreshments, entertainment, discount, forbearance or promise, having a monetary value [Public Officers Law §73(5)(a)].

-- You may not designate a friend, family member or entity (for example, a charity) to receive a gift that you cannot receive.
+- You may not designate a friend, family member or entity (for example, a charity) to receive a gift that you may not receive.